Frequently Asked Questions

 • Ibogaine

 Some psychedelics have been used by Indigenous communities for hundreds or thousands of years.
-Others were first synthesized in the early 20th century.
+Others were first synthesised in the early 20th century.
 By the middle of the 20th century, clinicians used psychedelics as adjuncts to psychotherapy, reporting a variety of benefits in treating depression and PTSD.
 However, in the 1970s they were categorized as schedule I controlled substances, which are said to have “no currently accepted medical use and a high potential for abuse”.
 This blocked mainstream research on these compounds for decades.
 Today, numerous psychedelic compounds are studied in laboratories and clinical trials.

-From 1970 to 1990, the United Nations (UN) Single Convention on Narcotic Drugs and the Convention on Psychotropic Substances, restricted the extent to which these drugs could be researched.
+From 1970, the United Nations (UN) Single Convention on Narcotic Drugs and the Convention on Psychotropic Substances restricted the extent to which these drugs could be researched by classifying them as Schedule I substances with “no currently accepted medical use and a high potential for abuse”.

-From 1990 to 2010, a ‘Psychedelic Renaissance’ took place, in which pioneers such as Rick Strassman, Franz Vollenweider, David Nutt, and Roland Griffiths, began a resurgence of research into these substances after 20 years of scientific censorship.
+From 1990 to 2010, a “Psychedelic Renaissance” took place, in which pioneers such as Rick Strassman, Franz Vollenweider, David Nutt, and Roland Griffiths, began a resurgence of research into these substances after 20 years of scientific censorship.

 To find out more about the history of psychedelics, check out the comprehensive timeline produced by Psychedelic Times.